ModellingWebLab/fcweb/INSTALL.md

 # Settings for Functional Curation Web Service
 NODE_IP_ADDRESS=127.0.0.1
 ```

-Note that at present workers need to be able to access the same filestore as the web server used for the backend web service,
-since the web server will create temporary folders containing the submitted model and protocol.
-Since the experiment running task will try to clean these up when it completes, it's easiest if celery runs as the same user,
-but see comments in `celeryd-default` for more details.

 TODO: configuring multiple queues, so admin/internal users get dedicated workers for their experiments:
 -Q arguments, possibly name workers for clarity.